 There still exists a gap in the literature for further interplanner studies, but of those that do exist, there is evidence showing inconsistencies in participant choices [16, 17, 18, 19].
 Given this expectation, the aim of applying PGAP to mitigate discrepancies was explored here with a view of observing clinically significant differences.
 It was observed that oncologists (participant B and D) applied a higher priority to sparing the rectum than do planners or physicists.
 Following interviews with the participants, participant B stated a preference to push dose in the anterior direction to help spare the rectum even at some cost to conformality or even increasing dose to the bladder.
-This participant considered the rectum a notably higher clinical priority over the bladder and would increase sparing of the rectum given a suitable dose distribution to PTVs was still achieved and all clinical goals were being met.

-A key difference between the oncologists in this study was the tendency for participant D to use a higher range of the navigation scale than participant B. The tendency of participant D to use the higher end of the scale resulted in a generally higher priority to the navigated PGs over the other PGs than is seen for any other participant.
+This participant considered the rectum a notably A key difference between the oncologists in this study was the tendency for participant D to use a higher range of the navigation scale than participant B. The tendency of participant D to use the higher end of the scale resulted in a generally higher priority to the navigated PGs over the other PGs than is seen for any other participant.
 However, interviews with participant D revealed simple preferences.
 Participant D wanted to ensure the achievement of the clinical goals but had fewer concerns about the planning details than some of the other participants.
 Although traditional IMRT planning methods have been criticised for being tedious and lacking an intuitive approach that facilitates interaction of physicians [13], this work suggests clinical preference can at times be broad.
 The number of clinically applicable choices can be overwhelming for physicians even with the use of intuitive techniques such PGAP.